joez2450/sep10-freedom-project/blog/entry04.md

 ![Untitled drawing (2)](https://github.com/joez2450/sep10-freedom-project/assets/146861465/9182dab7-585f-4f49-8f18-99634c77438c)

 For my example, I wanted a square with a space in the middle that is surrounded by a forest environment with a template text beside it.
 To begin coding, I first used the `<a-box>` element repeatedly and created eight boxes.
 I gave each `<a-box>` element a style class of different colors to make all of the box's appearance different.
 The positioning section was relatively difficult.
 I didn't understand the concept behind positioning, however, I returned to the "Build a Basic Scene" section of the A-Frame website and reviewed it eventually learning that `x = extends right`, `y = extends up`, and `z = extends forward`.
 I began trial and error and got the positioning correct after some time.
 I then used the `<a-entity>` element and included the environment class of forest and dressing amount of one hundred to display a large number of trees.
-In the end, I used the `<a-text>` element to put a "Testing" message beside my creation.
+In the end, I used the `<a-text>` element to put a template message beside my creation.

 My experience with [A-Frame](https://aframe.io/) was ecstatic.
 The tool was pleasant to use and some of the challenges I faced were fun to solve along my way of tinkering.
-There were also moments where I felt   As for my tool selection, **I will be using A-Frame**.
+As for my tool selection, **I will be using A-Frame**.

 ### Skills
 My process for choosing a specific tool to use for my Freedom Project helped me learn new skills while also enhancing my previous ones.
 These include: